Home Compare AMAT vs BESI.AS

 Applied Materials vs BE Semiconductor Industries N.V.: Which Stock Looks Stronger in 2026?

-Structurally, Applied Materials and BE Semiconductor Industries are closely matched — neither holds a meaningful edge overall.
-BE Semiconductor Industries still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with BE Semiconductor Industries carrying a narrow edge on growth.
+Applied Materials still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AMAT: S&P 500, BESI.AS: STOXX 600).